dgisolfi/MockBot/README.md

 ## Groupme Bot

  A GroupMe bot can be created [here](https://dev.groupme.com/bots) and using the Groupme API can send messages to its assigned group.
 This particular bot uses a callback URL to be notified of new messages.
-Once notified the message will be parsed and a response will be created if the `USER_ID` of the sender matches that of the `USER_ID` enviormentvariable.
+Once notified the message will be parsed and a response will be created if the `USER_ID` of the sender matches that of the `USER_ID` environment variable.

 ## Usage